FlippinOutPodcast/flippinout/content/episodes/005 - The Addams Family.md

 url: /005-addams-family
 tags: []
 image:
-  url: /images/flippin-out-cover-min.png
+  url: /images/af.jpg
-  alt: "Flippin' Out"
+  alt: "All together ooky"
 draft: false
 ---
 Marc and Drew get kooky and ooky as they discuss the world's most wholesome macabre family and pinball's most prolific machine, The Addams Family!